Gethe/klipper_config/README.md

 then making a [backup image] prior to installing this config.
 This can then be used to quickly spin up a new printer, or recover an existing one.

-[KIAUH] is recommended to then install [Danger-Klipper], [Moonraker], [Fluidd], and to flash your MCU(s).
-See [this guide](https://github.com/DangerKlippers/danger-klipper?tab=readme-ov-file#option-2-using-kiauh) for more on how to set up DK in KIAUH.
+[KIAUH] is recommended to then install [Danger-Klipper], [Moonraker], and [Fluidd], as well as to flash your MCU(s).
+See [this guide] for more on how to set up DK in KIAUH.

+Before installing the actual config, first [fork this repo] and rename the folders for my printers (bubbles, ruby, and slate) to match yours.
+You will want to customize the files therein of course, but this will get you started.
 Run the script below to clone this repo and create symlinks for the given printer's config.
 Replace `name` with the name of the printer.

 ``` bash
 wget -O - https://raw.githubusercontent.com/gethe/klipper_config/main/install.sh | bash -s name